pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 searchable for users.
 Using the Microsoft Graph to create new external connections, your organization can index third-party data so it appears in Microsoft Search results, for example, indexing HR data in SQL Server.
-We\'ve added a new command that helps you expand the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
+We've added a new command that helps you expand the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.